timheilman/scorebridge-ts-submodule/README.md

 Presently we use Google sheets and extensive macros that Zack has written in them to score the games.
 However, it is awkward and error-prone using Google Sheets to enter player identities and scores so I undertook this project to make things easier and less error-prone.

-As of December 2, 2023, this project is very much a work-in-progress; it is not yet capable of doing what it intends, which is to replace the Google Sheets and macros.
-Someday I hope it will be.

 ### The Four Code Repositories

 The project is in four parts: